skywind3000/quickmenu.vim/README.md

 And `action` will be executed **after** quickmenu closed.
 All the `action` will affect current document (not the quickmenu window).

-If you want your item enabled for C/C++ set `filetype` parameter to "c,cpp,objc,objcpp", otherwise you can leave it as an empty string.
+If you want your item enabled for C/C++ set the parameter of `ft` to "c,cpp,objc,objcpp", otherwise you can leave it as an empty string.

 #### Clear items